Working from home can turn us into hermits. Read top tips on maintaining social interaction and avoiding the fridge.

 - Improve management of staff through more effective communications.

 So how do we manage this without becoming onesie-wearing hermits?
-Each of us has worked out what motivates us, boosts self-discipline and creates our healthy working environment.
+Each of us has worked out what motivates us, boosts self-discipline and creates our

 What works for me is a series of small things that collectively make a huge difference.